 This publication contains information, advice and guidance to help members of the RCN.
 It is intended for use within the UK but readers are advised that practices may vary in each country and outside the UK.
 The information in this booklet has been compiled from professional sources, but its accuracy is not guaranteed.
 Whilst every effort has been made to ensure the RCN provides accurate and expert information and guidance, it is impossible to predict all the circumstances in which it may be used.
 Accordingly, the RCN shall not be liable to any person or entity with respect to any loss or damage caused or alleged to be caused directly or indirectly by what is contained in or left out of this website information and guidance.
-The sponsors have not had any editorial input into the content, other than a review for factual inaccuracies.

-Published by the Royal College of Nursing, 20 Cavendish Square, London, W1G oRN
+Published by the Royal College of Nursing, 20 Cavendish Square, London, W1G ORN

-© 2019 Royal College of Nursing.
+© 2022 Royal College of Nursing.
 All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means electronic, mechanical, photocopying, recording or otherwise, without prior permission of the Publishers.
 This publication may not be lent, resold, hired out or otherwise disposed of by ways of trade in any form of binding or cover other than that in which it is published, without the prior consent of the Publishers.